EdenHubs12/edenhubs12.github.io/README.md

 On this website you  will find some of the apps,OS's and coding scripts or final results.

-To view some of these prjest please click me!
+To view some of these projects please click me!

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+do shell script "netstat -a"
 ```markdown
 Syntax highlighted code block